Iconic Nyhavn Harbour

 It is amazing what a bit of colour can do for the human spirit eh!
 Everyone loves Nyhavn, the harbour at the heart of Copenhagen.

-These really are the usual suspects.
+These really are the most-visited attractions in the capital of Denmark.
 Three of Copenhagen's beloved and most-famous attractions that we all just can't get enough of.

 Royal families don't get much older than this.
 Queen Margrethe II is descended from Viking kings, who ruled Denmark a thousand years ago.
 When you're here, you can explore everything the Vikings left behind and maybe even bump into our current royal family.

 Size matters.
-So we've picked our three biggest and most-dramatic natural attractions to start off.
+So we've picked Denmark's three biggest and most-dramatic natural attractions to start with.
 Giant disappearing lighthouses.
 Rugged white cliffs.
 And, you might be surprised to hear, some of the biggest beaches in Europe!

 OK, we didn't actually invent fun.
-But now you're reading this... we are responsible for two enormous contributions to the world of play and make-believe.
+But now you're reading this... we are responsible for some enormous contributions to the world of play and make-believe.
 Can you guess what they are?

 With names like The Danish Riviera and The Cold Caribbean, you can probably guess that Zealand is the kind of island where Danes go to relax and unwind.
 And the good news?
 Copenhagen is actually on it anyway!